Falling steel prices reduce US mills’ Q2 profits

 However, the profits from US Steel's minimill, European and tubular segments are expected to be reduced.
 Lower prices were cited as the main reason for lower profit from the minimill and tubular segment, while lower profit at the European segment is due to weaker demand.

 Steel Dynamics Inc (SDI) attributed lower profit guidance to “lower realised pricing” but reiterated that it was experiencing “steady demand”.
-SDI reported that automotive, non-residential construction and energy sectors are the most stable steel consumers, but added: “Steel buying hesitancy has resulted from a weakening scrap price environment.”
+SDI reported that automotive, non-residential construction and energy sectors are the most stable steel consumers, but added: “Steel buying hesitancy has resulted from a weakening steel scrap price environment.”

 SDI estimates that its earnings per share in quarter two will be 27% lower than quarter one and 44% lower than quarter two 2023.